rrameshbtech/axios-token-refresher/README.md

 ## Contribute

-We welcome to contribute buy adding features, fixing bugs or by creating feature requests or submitting issues.
+We welcome to contribute by adding features, fixing bugs or by creating feature requests or submitting issues.

 Please contact me at rrameshbtech@gmail.com for more sugestions.